UPDATE: CHCI 2020 Health Summit Postponed to November 17th

 TAKING INTO ACCOUNT THE SERIOUSNESS AND EVOLVING NATURE OF THE SITUATION, WE FELT IT WOULD BE IN THE BEST INTEREST OF OUR ATTENDEES, STAFF, SPEAKERS AND PARTICIPANTS.

-THE SCHEDULE AND LOCATION OF THIS EVENT WILL REMAIN THE SAME – PLEASE REFER TO THE DETAILS BELOW.
+THE PROGRAM SCHEDULE WILL REMAIN THE SAME.
+PLEASE REFER TO THE DETAILS BELOW.

 REGISTER FOR THE CHCI 2020 HEALTH SUMMIT